-Date: 5/22/2006 5.
-Please answer the following questions regarding the State's activities to enforce the youth access to tobacco law(s) in FFY 2005.
+FFY: 2007 State: Alaska Date: 12/27/2006 Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (please describe): 5.
+Please answer the following questions regarding the State's activities to enforce the youth access to tobacco law(s) in FFY 2006.
 (See 42 U.S.C.
 300x-26 and 45 C.F.R.
 96.130(e)) a.
 Which one of the following describes the enforcement of youth access to tobacco laws carried out in your State?
 (Check one category only) Enforcement is conducted exclusively by local law enforcement agencies.
 Enforcement is conducted exclusively by State agency(s).
 Enforcement is conducted by both local and State agencies. b.
 The following items concern penalties imposed for violations of youth access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES.
 Please fill in the number requested or indicate if these data are unavailable or the item is not applicable.
-If Available NOT NOT OWNERS PENALTY TOTAL CLERKS AVAILABLE APPLICABLE Number of citations issued 17 17 Number of fines assessed 28 11 17 Number of permits/licenses suspended 11 Number of permits/licenses revoked 0 Other (please describe):
+If Available NOT NOT OWNERS PENALTY TOTAL CLERKS APPLICABLE AVAILABLE Number of citations issued Number of fines assessed 70 Number of permits/licenses suspended 71 Number of permits/licenses revoked Other (please describe): c.

-c.
 What additional activities are conducted in your State to support enforcement and compliance with State tobacco access law(s)?
-(Check all that apply) Merchant education and/or training Incentives for merchants who are in compliance (e.g., Reward and Reminder)

-☐ Community education regarding youth access laws ☐ Media use to publicize compliance inspection results
+(Check all that apply) Merchant education and/or training Incentives for merchants who are in compliance (e.g., Reward and Reminder) Community education regarding youth access laws Media use to publicize compliance inspection results laws

-Community mobilization to increase support for retailer compliance with youth access laws
+Community mobilization to increase support for retailer compliance with youth access